New year, new gear, right?

 If you are a beginner, intermediate or professional fly angler, you could probably use this rod.
 Whether it’s a backup or your go to rig, this fly rod is one of the smoothest casting and highest performing rods of it’s price range.
 Speaking of which, isn’t very much.

 The Drifter Series rod creates mid sized loops and has awesome accuracy from short to mid ranges.
 It comes with a rod case and an extra tip section (one is flexible, the other stiffer).
-This rod also has a lifetime warranty on it, as long as it’s on the manufacture.
+This rod also has a lifetime warranty on it, as long as it’s a manufacture defect.
 I personally recommend this rod, especially because it’s easy to control for beginners.

 - Easy to control